Where gun violence is common, some students say physical safety is a top concern

 "So now the police is out of our schools," says Brown, the senior whose best friend was killed.
 "We needed that police officer at our school and they took it out."

 The school still has a security monitor, but that person is not a sworn officer.
 The security monitor can't arrest people and doesn't carry a weapon.
-Melander says students don't want to be overpoliced, much less by officers they don't know.
+Students say they don't want to be overpoliced, much less by officers they don't know.
 But at North, the school resource officer was also the head coach of the football team — and still is.

 "That's a trusted person," Beard says.
 "If I knew my coach was out there protecting me, I'm fine."